Bitcoin miner virus : How to detect and remove it on a Mac?

 Cryptojacking is becoming one of the most common types of maker usage on all personal computers.
-This technique uses code called cryptominers to employ your computer’s resources to mine cryptocurrency, most commonly, Bitcoin.
-The Bitcoin miner virus is one example of a cryptominer that does exactly this.
+This technique uses crypto miners to employ your computer’s resources to mine cryptocurrency, most commonly, Bitcoin.
+The Bitcoin miner virus is one example of a crypto miner that does exactly this.

 What you need to know about Bitcoin miner Mac virus

-This malware isn’t a virus but it still causes problems for anyone whose Mac is infected by it.
-It’s actually a browser hijacker, that’s downloaded, like other browser hijackers, by concealing itself in a bundle with another piece of software.
-That could be a fake update to something like Flash, or it could be an app that’s outdated and been hijacked.
+This malware isn’t a virus, but it still causes problems for anyone whose Mac is infected by it.
+It’s actually a browser hijacker downloaded, like other browser hijackers, by concealing itself in a bundle with another piece of software.
+That could be a fake update to something like Flash, or it could be an app that’s outdated and has been hijacked.
 Some malware is also bundled in the download managers used by popular download sites.
-However, it gets onto your Mac, once it’s there Bitcoin miner Mac virus redirects your browser’s homepage and displays intrusive adverts.
+However, it gets onto your Mac; once it’s there Bitcoin miner, the Mac virus redirects your browser’s homepage and displays intrusive adverts.
 Those adverts contain code that uses your Mac’s CPU cycles and RAM to mine for cryptocurrency.